 Being lost in a foreign environment is a terrifying experience.
 Not only are the trappings of your day-to-day existence no longer present to help you gain your bearings, but the cultural differences may likely get you into more trouble if you don’t know how to properly ask for help.
-Just the language barrier alone, both spoken and visual, can be difficult to overcome.
+Just the language barrier alone, both spoken and visual, can be challenging to overcome.
 Now, take this to the extreme and imagine you are lost on an alien planet.
 While we may not know certain aspects of foreign cultures, we are still interacting with people.
-Aliens, on the other hand, are so unknown that it can be difficult to know if they are predatory toward humans or not.
-Our best bet is to find one of them that is sympathetic to us and helps us return to our own world.
+Aliens, on the other hand, are so unknown that it can be challenging to know if they are predatory toward humans or not.
+Our best bet is to find one of them that is sympathetic to us and let it help us return to our own world.
 This week’s two films highlight the challenges of being lost on an alien planet.

 E.T. – The Extra-Terrestrial

 Length: 115 minutes / 1.92 hours